 To bring the project to life, several initial steps were taken.
 A formal organization was created; a 501(c)(3) designation was obtained; a Board of Directors was formed; legal and organizational structures were created for the Urban Education Alliance; and an architectural firm was retained to design a facility that forms the core of a 5-garden educational complex.

 The location for Venture center was chosen in an area with a concentration of elementary schools that are in close proximity to major scientific, educational and economic institutions.
 Working under the direction of Saint Louis University, the four elementary schools comprising the newly formed Alliance include:

 - Tower Grove Christian Academy

 - Saint Margaret of Scotland

-The focal point of the Green House Venture is a science education and outreach center containing approximately 8,000 square feet, located at the intersection of Lawrence and DeTonty Streets.
-It will contain a greenhouse, a classroom, a children's growing gallery, and a teaching lab, all designed to stimulate an interest in science, urban food production, community engagement, sustainability and economic development.
+The focal point of the Green House Venture is a science education and outreach center with approximately 8,000 square feet, located at the intersection of Lawrence and DeTonty Streets.
+When constructed, it will contain a greenhouse, a classroom, a children's growing gallery, and a teaching lab, all designed to stimulate an interest in science, urban food production, community engagement, sustainability and economic development.

 Inside the facility, the Venture will demonstrate a number of sophisticated aquaponic growing techniques involving fish breeding, plant fertilization from fish tanks, soiless beds, and vertical plant growing.
 Outside, it will feature a weather station, an ozone garden, a shade trellis, a climbing fruit garden, a pollinator garden, and light-weight aeroponic growing on a roof-top terrace.
-Across DeTonty Street on the I-44 hillside, will be a series of raised terraces for growing native Missouri crops.
+Across DeTonty Street on the I-44 hillside embankment, will be a series of raised terraces for growing native Missouri crops.